Halen Môn Sea Salt, Anglesey

 Hawarden Farm Shop

-Not only is the Hawarden Estate Food Shop a haven for foodies, it's also a lovely place to spend a few hours appreciating what nature gives us.
+Not only is the Hawarden Estate Farm Shop a haven for foodies, it's also a lovely place to spend a few hours appreciating what nature gives us.
 With regular tasting events, tours of the grounds, nature trails and seasonal activities, there's always something going on.
 Be sure to stop by the shop and eating areas to get a taste of the seasonal produce.

 Bragdy Conwy Brewery